oat-sa/taohub-articles/forge/RDF-by-example.md

   3               1              3
   --------------- -------------- ----------------

-Since RDF does not define cardinalities, we can simple add a property ‘friendOf’ which will result in multiple lines, that share the same subject and predicate:
+Since RDF does not define cardinalities, we can simply add a property ‘friendOf’ which will result in multiple lines, that share the same subject and predicate:

   Subject   Predicate     Object
   --------- ------------- ----------------